av1422/HTML_Bootostrap_Responsive_Website/README.md

 # Tribute-Page
-Pure HTML page With BootStrap Classes.
+Responsive HTML page With BootStrap Classes.
+No CSS used.